Summary: I wrote a script to list all operators on Hackage, and which packages they are used by.

 Writing the code to produce the operator list took about 15 minutes, and I made some notes as I was going.

-• I started by loading up ghcid for the file with the command line ghcid -t -c "ghci Operators.hs".
-Now every save immediately resulted in a list of warnings/errors, and I never bothered opening the file in ghci, I just compiled it to test.
+.
+Now every save immediately resulted in a list of warnings/errors, and I never bothered opening the file inghci

-• I started by inserting take 20 files so I could debug the script faster and could manually check the output was plausible.
+so I could debug the script faster and could manually check the output was plausible. - At first I wrote

-• At first I wrote takeBaseName src rather than takeBaseName file.
-That produced a lot of totally incorrect output, woops.
+.
+That produced a lot of totally incorrect output, woops. - At first I used

-• After switching to writeFileUTF8 I found a rather serious bug in the extra library, which I fixed and added tests for, then made a new release.
+I found a rather serious bug in the extra library, which I fixed and added tests for, then made a new release. - After trying to search through the results, I added

-• After trying to search through the results, I added ( and ) around each operator to make it easier to search for the operators I cared about.
+around each operator to make it easier to search for the operators I cared about.

 User Exercise

 To calculate the stats of most exported operator and package with most operators I wrote two lines of code - how would you write such code?
-Hint: both my lines involved maximumBy.
+Hint: both my lines involved maximumBy

 No comments: